hypo69/hypo/pytest/gemini/src/webdriver/firefox/_docs/Steps to Configure Firefox profile for Selenium Webdriver _ Tools QA_files/f.md

 pytest test_fd.py
 ```

 Remember to replace `"your_code.py"` with the actual filename and adjust the tests to cover other parts of the large codebase.
-Thorough testing of large projects requires a phased approach and careful selection of testing strategies.
+Thorough testing of large projects requires a phased approach and careful selection of testing Startegies.